Our Mission

-We are on a mission to inspire caring professionals in behavioral health and criminal justice to foster healing, resilience, and transformation to help people thrive in the face of trauma, professional distress, and other suffering.
+We inspire caring professionals in behavioral health, criminal justice, and adjacent fields to foster healing, resilience, and transformation to help people thrive in the face of trauma and other suffering.

-We are on a mission to inspire caring professionals in behavioral health and criminal justice to foster healing, resilience, and transformation to help people thrive in the face of trauma, professional distress, and other suffering.
+We inspire caring professionals in behavioral health, criminal justice, and adjacent fields to foster healing, resilience, and transformation to help people thrive in the face of trauma and other suffering.

 We foster interpersonal interactions that create a sense of psychological and emotional safety and a work environment that supports open communication without fear.
 We make decisions transparently and share our reasoning.
 When we make commitments to funders, partners, colleagues, and stakeholders, we keep them.